 We publish privacy policies and other documentation regarding our collection, processing, use and disclosure of personal information and/or other confidential information.
 Although we endeavor to comply with our published policies and other documentation, we may at times fail to do so or may be perceived to have failed to do so.
 Moreover, despite our efforts, we may not be successful in achieving compliance, including if our employees, contractors, service providers or vendors fail to comply with our published policies and documentation.
-Such failures can subject us to potential action by governmental or regulatory authorities if they are found to be deceptive, unfair, or misrepresentative of our actual practices.
+Such failures can subject us to potential action by governmental or regulatory authorities if they are found to be deceptive, unfair or misrepresentative of our actual practices.
 We are also aware of certain media reports relating to the use of our robots as elements in law enforcement surveillance efforts.
-As a general policy, we do not share data with law enforcement, except in certain narrow circumstances where (1) we are required to share data when served with a warrant or subpoena, or (2) there are insurance claims, active incident investigations, or acts of armed violence or theft attempts involving our personnel or property.
+As a general policy, we do not share data with law enforcement, except in certain narrow circumstances where (1) we are required to share data when served with a warrant or subpoena or (2) there are insurance claims, active incident investigations or acts of armed violence or theft attempts involving our personnel or property.
 Public perception of our involvement in such surveillance activities could harm our reputation, and consequently, our business prospects and financial condition.
-Any actual or perceived inability of our involvement in such surveillance activities could harm our reputation, and consequently, our business prospects and financial condition.
-Any actual or perceived inability of privacy notices, could lead to investigations, claims, and proceedings by governmental entities and private parties, damages for contract breach, and other significant costs, penalties, and other liabilities.
+Any actual or perceived inability of us to adequately address privacy and security concerns or comply with applicable laws, rules and regulations relating to privacy, data protection or data security or applicable privacy notices, could lead to investigations, claims and proceedings by governmental entities and private parties, damages for contract breach, and other significant costs, penalties and other liabilities.
 Any such claims or other proceedings could be expensive and time-consuming to defend and could result in adverse publicity.
-Any of the foregoing may have an adverse effect on our business, prospects, results of operations, and financial condition.
+Any of the foregoing may have an adverse effect on our business, prospects, results of operations and financial condition.